meshplay/meshplay/docs/pages/extensibility/providers.md

 **_SOLUTION_**

-You can define a custom callback URL by setting up the `MESHERY_SERVER_CALLBACK_URL` environment variable while installing Meshery.
+You can define a custom callback URL by setting up the `MESHPLAY_SERVER_CALLBACK_URL` environment variable while installing Meshery.

 **Example using Helm**